JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab3-IntegrateCustomPagesInModelDrivenPowerApps.md

-## Introduction
+# Lab 3: Integrate Custom Pages in a Model-Driven Power App

-In this lab you're going to learn how to configure the command bar to trigger the Custom Page in the Model-Driven app and how to use the record information in the Custom Page.
+In this lab, you will learn how to integrate the custom pages you created in Lab 2 into the **Coho Winery Purchase Order Management** app, by configuring the command bar to trigger the custom page and passing record information to the custom page.

+## Lab Overview

+### 🎯 Goal

+TBC

+### ✅ Prerequisites

+TBC

+## Scenario

+TBC

+### Length

+TBC

 ## ✨ Getting Started with Command Bar Configuration for a form